psenough/vainglory_draft_simulator/README.md

 * clock countdown as seen on draft

-* display position and WP/CP on sides (click to alter)
+* display position and WP/CP on sides (click to alter, helps you see things more clearly)

 * split team views with central server to allow real drafting